Sirch9/FourGridCard/README.md

-## Four Grid Card
+## My Solution to the Four Grid Card

-# I have set up 3 files, my html file,